bylion/bylion.github.io/README.md

  - browse the site by 0.0.0.0:4000

+ - bundle update github-pages (gem update github-pages)

 ### To edit online

  - I found a fantasy online tool! [prose](http://prose.io/)  easy to use, and prefect for simple edition.